Canon 5DS R vs Hasselblad X1D

 Review summary: Canon 5DS R vs Hasselblad X1D

-So how do things add up?
+So what is the bottom line?
 Is there a clear favorite between the Canon 5DS R and the Hasselblad X1D?
-Below is a summary of the relative strengths of each of the two contestants.
+Which camera is better?
+A synthesis of the relative strong points of each of the models is listed below.